JordanLongstaff/Artemis-Messenger/README.md

-# Artemis Messenger 4.3.0
+# Artemis Messenger 4.3.1

 ## What is Artemis Messenger?

 Artemis Messenger is an Android app designed to be used as a partial Comms client for Artemis Spaceship Bridge Simulator.
 Its original purpose was to receive and parse incoming Comms messages about side missions and organize the information into a neat, accessible and readable table, making it much easier to keep track of what side missions are available, what rewards they offer, and how much progress has been made.
 Eventually, it was expanded to include status details reported from ally ships and stations as well.
+Later, it was expanded further to calculate an efficient route to complete all side missions and assist ally ships that need help.

 ## What is a side mission?